 It’s just really been a strange week.
 We were supposed to be in Mexico, celebrating not only our anniversary but my husband’s birthday as well.
 Because we were planning to lay on the beach and drink fruity drinks to celebrate, I didn’t plan the usual birthday celebration with dinner, guests, dessert and gifts.
 I feel bad that my hubs kind of got the short end of the birthday stick this year, but promised him that we’ll celebrate his birthday on our rescheduled trip.

-I used my usual Pie Crust recipe for a two-crust pie.
-I wanted to ensure that my pie thickened up, so I used cornstarch instead of sugar, and it worked like a charm.
-It was Cherry Pie, and it was good.
+I used my usual pie crust recipe for a two-crust pie.
+I wanted to ensure that my pie thickened up, so I used cornstarch instead of flour, and it worked like a charm.
+It was cherry pie, and it was good.
 (Although a 5 layer cake or some spectacular filled cupcake would’ve been more fun, it made me happy to bring a little happiness to my husband after a yucky week.)

 So, to my wonderful husband – happy, happy birthday!
 I can’t even put into words how lucky I am that you picked me; you are an amazing Dad, my best friend and the love of my life.
 We’ll celebrate “for real” in 6 weeks.